TX Guide

 • Odometer disclosure if required for the model year

 A common snag: seller signed the wrong line or left the price blank.
 The clerk sends you back to the parking lot to find them.
+Sellers who moved out of state are harder to reach — verify the title before you hand over cash.

 Inspection before the tax office